HTB Labs — Tier 1 — “Three” Machine Walkthrough | By CyberAlp0

 Walkthrough:

-we can use the Nmap for finding how many TCP Ports are opened in this machine. by typing the following command.
+we can use the Nmap to find how many TCP Ports are opened in this machine. by typing the following command.

 nmap 10.129.253.225